LONGMEADOW HIGH SCHOOL | 95 GRASSY GUTTER ROAD | LONGMEADOW, MA 01106 | P 413-565-4220 | F413-565- 4233

 The Counseling Department publishes the annual school profile detailing information on academic offerings, grading policies, student achievement, post-secondary placement and class results of admission testing.

-LHS SOCIAL WORKER
+LHS SOCIAL WORKERS

 Adolescence can be the best of times or feel like the worst of times.
 If you are experiencing a difficult time, you have a safe, confidential place in the high school to sort things out.
 Students can talk about stress, depression, anxiety, social issues, family issues, or whatever they would like.
 An appointment is not necessary.

-SUBSTANCE ABUSE RESPONSE COORDINATOR
+SUBSTANCE USE RESPONSE COORDINATOR

 Do you have a concern or a question about your own drug or alcohol use or that of someone you care about?
 I provide supportive counseling services and referral to community based treatment for LHS students and families.
 All requests are treated confidentially.
 Feel free to contact me by phone or email to set up an appointment.
 On my website, I have provided additional information about substance abuse prevention efforts in the Longmeadow Public Schools and links to several local and online resources.